 Proposals must include a written overview of the proposed redevelopment concept, which may include fee simple or ground lease proposals for all or some of the Disposition Property.
 The overview should provide a snapshot of the proposer's vision for the redevelopment project, be specific to the uses proposed, and describe how the overall development will function and interact in the greater community.
-The overview will provide a foundation for a more detailed narrative (the "Development Plan"), and the application and scoring of the evaluative criteria included in Section 4 of this RFP.
-The Development Plan is to address all of the information requirements below, including but not limited to overall redevelopment concept; site design; architectural and historic preservation; community benefits; use programming; energy and water efficient building practices and sustainable construction methods and practices, permitting and construction strategy; financing; project schedule; and property management.
+The overview will provide a foundation for the more detailed Development Plan and Disposition Intent narratives described below.

-Required points of discussion for responsive proposals are outlined below.
-Submitted proposals should be organized and formatted according to these submission requirements for ease of review and to ensure completeness.
+Required points of discussion for responsive proposals follow in paragraphs A-O below.
+Proposals should be organized and formatted according to these submission requirements for ease of review and to ensure completeness.